Mrsebastino/Mrsebastino/README.md

 - 🔭 I’m currently working on ...Personal project
 - 🌱 I’m currently learning ...
-Digging depper in FrontEnd
+Digging depper in FrontEnd, CSS and JS
 - 👯 I’m looking to collaborate on ...Project that welcome beginner
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->